Complete Guide to Smith Machine Bulgarian Split Squats

 "I'm a beginner, and I've done the Bulgarian split squat with free weights," but I struggle to balance.
 Would the Smith machine be suitable for people like me?
 If so, any tips for me to get started?"

 Hey there!
-I totally get your pain point—Bulgarian split squats can be hard to master, particularly if your balance is weak.
+I totally get your pain point—Bulgarian split squat smith machine can be hard to master, particularly if your balance is weak.

 Some top tips to start using a smith machine: